Castle Goring

-Castle Goring is a country house in Worthing, in West Sussex, England about 4.5 mi northwest of the town centre.
+Castle Goring is a country house in Worthing, in West Sussex, England about 4.5 mi north-west of the town centre.

-One of Worthing's two Grade I listed buildings (deemed by the Department for Digital, Culture, Media and Sport to be of exceptional interest), it has been described by architectural critic Ian Nairn as reflecting "the equivocal taste of the 1790s as well as anywhere in the country."
+One of Worthing's two Grade I listed buildings (deemed by the Department for Culture, Media and Sport to be of exceptional interest), it has been described by architectural critic Ian Nairn as reflecting "the equivocal taste of the 1790s as well as anywhere in the country."

 Castle Goring was designed by John Rebecca for Sir Bysshe Shelley, 1st Baronet.
 It was intended that his grandson, the renowned poet Percy Bysshe Shelley, would live at Castle Goring; however, he drowned in Italy aged 29, so he never took possession of the house.

 In 1845, Mary Shelley, who inherited the building as widow of the poet, sold it to Vice-Admiral Sir George Brooke-Pechell, who had been residing at the property as a tenant since 1825.
 It is currently owned by Lady Colin Campbell.